orkachlon/sentimentor/README.md

 Files
 -----

+`dev/nlp_module.py`: the main module to classify and extract features from a given review<br>
-`ReviewGenerator.py`: a generator for reviews and their scores
+`dev/ReviewGenerator.py`: a generator for reviews and their scores<br>

-`textVectorization/text_vectorization.py`: library containing a couple of different text vectorizers
+`dev/textVectorization/text_vectorization.py`: library containing a couple of different text vectorizers
 - dependencies: `gensim`
 - recommended: `cython` - needed for faster training speed

-`textVectorization/RakeExtractor.py`: An attempt at the RAKE algorithm using nltk

-`dataParsing/data_organizer.py`: An organizer for the 8mil reviews file
+`dev/textVectorization/RakeExtractor.py`: An attempt at the RAKE algorithm using nltk `dev/dataParsing/data_organizer.py`: An organizer for the 8mil reviews file
 - dependencies: `FileData`, `Parser`

-`reviewSentiment/SentimentAnalyzer`: a place to try out sentiment analysis using the different vectorization
+`dev/reviewSentiment/SentimentAnalyzer`: a place to try out sentiment analysis using the different vectorization
-                                     models
+                                         models<br>
+`app/Feature.java`: Represents a feature in a review and its synonyms<br>
+`FeatureManager.java`: A manager class for the found features in a review<br>
+`SenimentAnalyzer.java`: The module in charge of using the `nlp_module.py` in the Processing app<br>
+`app.pde`: The main Processing app that runs the GUI and uses the `nlp_module.py` to process reviews<br>

 Description
 -----------